Zepbound (tirzepatide) dosage for weight loss

 Zepbound starts working fairly soon once you begin taking it, although it may take a few weeks before you start noticing any changes in your appetite or cravings, and sometimes longer before you start noticing the body weight drop off.

-In one clinical trial, the weight loss became noticeable as early as week 5, with participants taking Zepbound having lost nearly 6 pounds (compared with only about 2 pounds for those taking a placebo).
+In one clinical trial in people with type 2 diabetes, the weight loss became noticeable as early as week 5, with participants taking Zepbound having lost nearly 6 pounds (compared with only about 2 pounds for those taking a placebo).
 After 28 weeks, people taking Zepbound had lost an average of 24 pounds.
-In another trial, participants experienced an average weight loss of 20.9% from their starting weight after 36 weeks of taking 10 mg or 15 mg of Zepbound.
-Remember, Zepbound is FDA-approved in addition to a reduced calorie diet and increased physical activity, so make sure to include these behaviors to see the effects.
+In another trial, participants with obesity (but without diabetes) experienced an average weight loss of 20.9% from their starting weight after 36 weeks of taking 10 mg or 15 mg of Zepbound.
+Remember, Zepbound is FDA-approved in addition to a reduced-calorie diet and increased physical activity, so make sure to include these behaviors to see the best possible effects.

 If you have questions about the way your Zepbound is working, you can always reach out to your healthcare provider.
 Remember - never change your dosage of Zepbound without talking to a healthcare provider first.